 - Want-Digest HTTP Header: The Want-Digest HTTP header is most commonly used in an HTTP request to request that the server provide a digest of the requested resource using the Digest response header.
-It is similar to the Digest HTTP Header in that it provides a digest.
+The Want-Digest HTTP Header is similar to the Digest HTTP Header in that it provides a digest.

-- 206 Partial Content: The HTTP 206 Partial Content success status response code indicates that the request was successful and that the body contains the requested data ranges, as described in the Range header of the request, which is similar to the Digest HTTP Header that selected representation of the requested.
+- 206 Partial Content: The HTTP 206 Partial Content success status code indicates that the request was successful and that the body contains the requested data ranges.
+It is described in the Range header of the request, which is similar to the Digest HTTP Header that selects the representation of the request.

 Which Browsers Support Digest HTTP Header?

 The compatibility of browsers for the Digest HTTP Header is not stated in any of the official web browser documentation.